pmean/build-website/text/03/barpie.md

 Pet?](http://www.practical-pet-care.com/article_view.php?ver=22)**.
 Steph Bairey.
 Accessed on 2003-06-04. *"There is plenty of information out there about how to care for and train your pet.
+However
-However, most leave out a very important factor: what it will cost.
+- most leave out a very important factor: what it will cost.
-The estimates below are expressed in US Dollars and based on prices of food, accessories, and veterinary care in the Pacific Northwest, USA;
+The estimates below are expressed in US Dollars and based on prices of food
+- accessories
+- and veterinary care in the Pacific Northwest
+- USA;
 your expenses may vary.
+However
-However, they are excellent guidelines!"* www.practical-pet-care.com/article_view.php?ver=22
+- they are excellent guidelines!"* www.practical-pet-care.com/article_view.php?ver=22

-The numbers on the web page were already rounded, so I had to "unround" them for this example by adding a small random amount to each value.
+The numbers on the web page were already rounded
+- so I had to
+"unround" them for this example by adding a small random amount to each value.
 I also replaced some of the zero values by a slightly larger number and made some other minor adjustments.
+The costs reflected in my tables
+- however
-The costs reflected in my tables, however, are very close to the ones on the web.
+- are very close to the ones on the web.

 This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Descriptive